zaphar/jeremy.marzhillstudios.com/content/engineering-managment-is-hard.md

 # Team Culture

 By default culture flows from the top down most of the time.
-And for a team you are managing you are the source of that flow.
+And for any team you are manage, you are the source of that flow.
 You have an outsize impact on your teams culture.
 If you are negative then your team will tend to take on a negative attitude.
 If you are positive then your team will tend to take on a positive attitude.
 I've been thinking a lot lately about what you can do to